-Here's the other nice thing: It can work on both comedonal acne (blackheads, whiteheads, smaller blemishes) and inflammatory acne (big, red, angry pimples).
-While the anti-bacterial and anti-inflammatory effects make it a slightly better option for the latter, "tea tree oil improves both comedonal and mild to moderate inflammatory acne, reducing the number of acne lesions as well as the severity of these lesions," says Carqueville.
+- It treats a wide range of acne: Here's the other nice thing: It can work on both comedonal acne (blackheads, whiteheads, smaller blemishes) and inflammatory acne (big, red, angry pimples).
+While the antibacterial and anti-inflammatory effects make it a slightly better option for the latter, "tea tree oil improves both comedonal and mild to moderate inflammatory acne, reducing the number of acne lesions as well as the severity of these lesions," says Carqueville.
 So much so, that it's even been compared head-to-head with another antibacterial acne-fighter, benzoyl peroxide.
-A study published in the Medical Journal of Australia looked at the direct effects of a five percent concentration of tea tree oil versus five percent benzoyl peroxide.
+An older 1990 study published in the Medical Journal of Australia looked at the direct effects of a five percent concentration of tea tree oil versus five percent benzoyl peroxide.
 The results?
 Both treatments effectively addressed comedonal and inflammatory acne.
 Tea tree oil was a bit slower to work, but, it did win out when it came to having less irksome side effects associated with it, says Nazarian.
-Why, you ask?
+Why you ask?
 "Tea tree oil is moisturizing, which differentiates it from topical benzoyl peroxide and retinoids, which are usually drying.
 In this comparative study, those patients using the tea tree oil had significantly fewer side effects of dryness and irritation," Carqueville explains.

 It's also worth pointing out that tea tree oil shouldn't be reserved solely for your skincare routine; it can be beneficial for your scalp and hair, too.
 "Given its anti-inflammatory and anti-fungal potential, it's been suggested for use in dealing with dandruff or seborrheic dermatitis," explains Chang.

-While tea tree oil is generally well-tolerated by most, Carqueville points out that it can trigger a true allergic reaction for some.
-She suggests taking it for a test patch run if you're allergy-prone or have super sensitive skin, and discontinue use if any irritation, redness, swelling, or itching develop.
+While tea tree oil is generally well-tolerated by most, Carqueville points out that it can trigger an allergic reaction for some.
+She suggests taking it for a test patch run if you're allergy-prone or have super sensitive skin, and discontinue use if any irritation, redness, swelling, or itching develops.
 Another good bet?
 Stick with diluted forms or products that are pre-formulated with a small amount if you're concerned about your skin reacting, advises Nazarian.

 "I reach for this after a long flight or during my time of the month to help prevent and reduce acne," says Chang.
-The refreshing sheet mask both hydrates and contains tea tree leaf extract to calm down breakouts, as well as green tea to reduce inflammation.
+The refreshing sheet mask promises to both hydrate and contains tea tree leaf extract to calm down breakouts, as well as green tea meant to reduce inflammation.
 We give it bonus points for the wallet-friendly price tag.

-Acne-fighting tea tree oil is combined with brightening mandelic acid in this oil, working to both knock out current pimples and prevent the appearance of pesky dark marks being leftover.
+Acne-fighting tea tree oil is combined with brightening mandelic acid to both knock out current pimples and prevent the appearance of pesky dark marks being leftover.
 Nazarian also lauds it for being paraben- and fragrance-free (a bonus if you have sensitive skin), and for being highly concentrated so that you only need to use a small amount.

-If you're looking for a totally pure version of tea tree oil, Carqueville suggests this guy.
-Made with only 100 percent organic tea tree oil, it's a great multi-tasker; dab it on to treat blemishes or use a little bit on your scalp to ward off dandruff and irritation.
+If you're looking for a pure version of tea tree oil, Carqueville suggests this guy.
+Made with only 100 percent organic tea tree oil, it's a great multitasker; dab it on to treat blemishes or use a little bit on your scalp to try to ward off dandruff and irritation.
 All those good-for-your-skin benefits make tea tree oil effective for scalp issues, too.

-True to its name, this face wash does in fact help balance your skin's pH and boasts a gentle, hydrating formula.
-Still, it's a good pick if you're pimple-prone: "Tea tree leaf oil soothes the skin and treat breakouts, and it also contains betaine salicylate to exfoliate and keep pores clear," explains Chang.
+True to its name, this face wash promises to help balance your skin's pH and boasts a gentle, hydrating formula.
+Still, it's a good pick if you're pimple-prone: "Tea tree leaf oil soothes the skin and treats breakouts, and it also contains betaine salicylate to exfoliate and keep pores clear," explains Chang.